 - Symptoms: Curling leaves that may turn pale and leggy.

-African violets leaves curl as a response to temperatures cooler then 60°F (16°C) If the African violet is in a consistently cold room the leaves turn to a lighter pale green and the leaves and flowers can turn leggy.
+The most common reason that I observe African violet leaves curling is as a response to temperatures cooler than 60°F (16°C).
+If the African violet is in a consistently cold room, the leaves turn to a lighter pale green, and the leaves and flowers can turn leggy.

-African violets are native to warm climates and do not tolerate cold temperature very well at all.
+African violets are native to warm climates and do not tolerate cold temperatures very well at all.

-Typically this is because they are located on a cold window sill or perhaps by a frequently opened door or window where they get cold blasts of air.
+The most common reason for this that I’ve seen is because they are located on a cold window sill or perhaps by a frequently opened door or window where they get cold blasts of air.

 The solution is to simply move your African violet to a warm more stable location and see if it recovers.
 Always water with lukewarm water to avoid cold shock.